 You may want to think about your travel plans and hobbies when allocating money to an emergency fund as a retiree.

-If you’re planning to just travel a bit or pursue simple and inexpensive hobbies, it may not be necessary to add any additional money to your emergency fund.
+If you're planning to travel more or pursue simple and inexpensive hobbies, it may not be necessary to add any additional money to your emergency fund.

 However, if you travel extensively or engage in expensive hobbies, you may want to add an extra 10% or so to your fund.
 This can help cover unexpected costs, such as illness.
 You may even consider creating a separate savings account just for travel.